 The special personality of Beronia Rueda Verdejo comes from the perfect unión of the Verdejo variety and the ‘cascajoso’ stony soil of the region.
 The vineyard, well ventilated, rich in calcium, magnesium and with excellent drainage, give this Beronia Rueda a unique character.

-A wine produced from two different harvests in the same vineyard.
+This a wine (unusually) produced from two different harvests in the same vineyard.
 An early harvest with fermentation at high temperatures in order to achieve an explosion of aromas and notes of ripe stone fruits.
 Then a second later harvest fermentated at lower temperatures looking for maturity and more concentration and complexity on the palate.
 The resulting wine is a blend of the two distinct winemaking techniques to achieve an aromatic wine which is fresh, flavoursome and, at the same time, complex.

 Beronia Rueda 2015 shows a bright pale yellow colour with a hint of green.
 An intense nose with vibrant and persistant herbal, grassy aromas, typical of Verdejo.
 On the palate it is full, fruity and dry with a long finish.
 This 2015 vintage shows and extremely textured mouth due to the quality of the skins giving fine lees.
 The wine has a balanced acidity and an attractive bitterness that is characteristic of this variety.